shanal0122/Othello2D_Demo/README.md

 You can play othello with your friends far away.

 ## Requirement
-Validating.
+Validating .
 At least, I've confirmed that this works on Atom.

 ## Install
 Please you and one of your friend install this 2 files and 3 pictures.